modin-project/modin/docs/flow/modin/engines/base/io.rst

 * columnar store type - file is splitted by even distribution of columns that should be read between chunks.
 * SQL type - chunking is obtained by wrapping initial SQL query into query that specifies initial row offset and number of rows in the chunk.

-After file splitting is complete, chunks data is passed to the parser functions (`PandasCSVParser.parse` for `read_csv` function with Pandas backend) for further processing on each worker.
+After file splitting is complete, chunks data is passed to the parser functions (`PandasCSVParser.parse` for `read_csv` function with pandas backend) for further processing on each worker.

 Submodules Description
 ''''''''''''''''''''''